dvukmano/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci-psm/README.md

 Below is the example of profile used in this workshop with parameter comments so you cannot copy/paste it as is, remove comment or use source code from here, [oraclecloud-setup.json](scripts/oraclecloud-setup.json).
 ```
 {
-    "username":" john.smith@example.com", // Username for the account.
+    "username":" john.smith@example.com", //Username for the account.
-    "password":" aZerty12", // Password associated with the specified username.
+    "password":" aZerty12", //Password associated with the specified username.
-    "identityDomain":"idcs-35w8456d2e6544e6736s14ffa9866e73", // Identity domain associated with the specified user.
+    "identityDomain":"idcs-35w8456d2e6544e6736s14ffa9866e73", //Identity domain associated with the specified user.
 If you are configuring your CLI for use with Identity Cloud Service (IDCS), you need to enter your IDCS tenant name rather than your identity domain.
 The IDCS tenant name is usually a lengthy string of characters preceded by a service ID, for example, idcs-6572bfeb183b4becad9e649bfa14a488.
 Below are steps to find Identity Domain for IDCS enabled accounts.
     "region":"us", //The cloud data center region”us”, “emea”, “aucom”
     "outputFormat":"short" //Output of psm command, “short”, “json”, “html”
 }